debops/debops/docs/defaults-detailed.rst

   Optional.
 String or list of domains which should be searched in the DNS if a hostname without a domain is specified.
 They will be added to the :file:`/etc/resolv.conf`.
-This list will be added to the IPv4 section of the network interface configuratio unless IPv4 is disabled, in which case they will be configured in IPv6 section.
+This list will be added to the IPv4 section of the network interface configuration unless IPv4 is disabled, in which case they will be configured in IPv6 section.

 ``dns_nameservers4``